CUH Logo

 Starting school can be a worrying time.
 You might feel anxious about your child being away from you, or how school would manage an allergic reaction.

 The information below will help to answer some of the questions you may have, and guide you on how to work with the school to keep your child safe.
-All schools are required to have a policy for dealing with food allergies, but it is your reponsibilty to inform them of your child’s needs.
+All schools are required to have a policy for dealing with food allergies, but it is your responsibility to inform them of your child’s needs.

 What do I need to tell the school?